Hunter Biden Uses Memoir to Maintain 'I Did Nothing Unethical'

 President Biden has always rejected any criticism of his son and his financial dealings, maintaining there is “no basis” for the accusation Hunter profited from foreign business partners by selling access to his father during his tenure in office.

-More recently Biden Snr. has sought to appease his critics by saying members of his family would not be involved with government or foreign policy decisions, as Breitbart News reported.
+More recently Biden Snr. has sought to appease his critics by saying members of his family would not be involved with government or foreign policy decisions.

 As Breitbart News reported, the forthcoming tome will center on the younger Biden’s well publicized struggles with substance abuse, according to Gallery Books, an imprint of Simon & Schuster.